DataDog/documentation/content/en/account_management/scim/_index.md

 - Keep user attributes synchronized between the identity provider and Datadog
 - Single sign-on to Datadog (recommended)

-Datadog supports using SCIM with the Azure Active Directory (Azure AD) and Okta identity providers.
+Datadog supports using SCIM with the Microsoft Entra ID and Okta identity providers.
 To configure SCIM, see the documentation for your IdP:
-- [Azure AD][2]
+- [Microsoft Entra ID][2]
 - [Okta][3]

 ### Prerequisites